Joalor64GH/alura/README.md

-# aluri
+# Əlura
-A conlang I wanted to make because I got bored.
+A simple conlang I wanted to make because I felt like it. <br>
+Also because I wanted to copy someone else.